ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 We will start at once, and not rest until Asgard is saved.
 I have the power, you have the knowledge.
 Are you ready?

-**Rhymerosaurus:** I am in agreement with you.
+**Rhymerosaurus:** I am ready.
+Let's go.

 **Loki:** Loki nods, and heads towards the sewer entrance.
 He pushes open a heavy iron hatch and is assaulted by a smell that is hard for his stomach.
 In a matter of seconds, Loki's mouth has filled with vomit.

 My apologies, this is clearly something I'm going to have to get used to...

-**Rhymerosaurus:** I am ready.
-Let's go.

-**Loki:** Oh, this is going to be more difficult than I expected... the god of mischief tries to hold back the bile as he follows the creature.

-...so, how many of these monsters are on our path?

 **Rhymerosaurus:** It takes a while.
 Eventually you become desensitized to the initial reactions, but long term it still takes a toll on your health.
 And you can get sepsis.

+**Loki:** Oh, this is going to be more difficult than I expected... the god of mischief tries to hold back the bile as he follows the creature.

+...so, how many of these monsters are on our path?

+**Rhymerosaurus:** It depends on their breeding and inter-fighting patterns.
+They dont get along with each other, maybe you can trick them into fighting each other, and not us?

 **Loki:** If your knowledge allows you to tell me where they are, I can try to make them get in each others' way.